microsoft/BuildXL/Documentation/Wiki/CoreConcepts.md

 The BuildXL command line supports the `/phase` parameter which controls which phases run.
 There are technically some more granular phases under the two listed above.
 By default all phases are run.

 ## Build graph
 BuildXL represents a build's dependency information as a directed acyclic graph (DAG).
 Edges represent the flow of data from one build step to another.
-Each node in the graph - a **task** (aka 'pip') - produces one or more _artifacts_, files and directories.
+Each node in the graph represents a task (a pip) and produces one or more _artifacts_, files and directories.

 The representation of tools and their dependencies as first-class artifacts is beneficial to reliability as well as the expressive power of specifications: